Modern Slavery Statement — Commercial Waste Sudbury

 To support grievance handling and remediation, our procedures set out steps to protect vulnerable workers and provide access to appropriate support services where needed.
 The Sudbury commercial waste services group ensures that any remediation is victim-centred and that those affected are treated with respect and dignity.
 Whistleblowers are protected from retaliation in accordance with our policies.

-Annual review and improvement image Annual review and continuous improvement are central to how we manage modern slavery risk.
+A large outdoor area featuring multiple stacked pallets of crushed plastic bottles, mostly blue, with some clear and green bottles intermingled.
+The pallets are arranged in neat, vertical columns, each holding compacted bottles secured within wire cages, creating a textured, crinkled appearance.
+The ground beneath the stacks is paved, with some loose plastic fragments scattered at the base.
+In the background, the sky is clear with a hint of blue, indicating a sunny day, and the scene suggests a waste management or recycling facility in a town or city area, aligning with the rubbish removal services offered by Commercial Waste Sudbury.
+The environment appears organized and industrial, with the focus on the orderly storage of recyclable plastics awaiting processing or disposal.
+Annual review and continuous improvement are central to how we manage modern slavery risk.
 Each year we review policy effectiveness, audit outcomes, supplier performance and incident responses.
 This Modern Slavery Statement is reviewed and updated at least once per year by senior management to reflect changes to legislation, emerging risks in the waste management sector, and lessons learned from audits and reports.
 We will continue to strengthen oversight of our supply chain and to work with partners across the industry to eradicate modern slavery from all aspects of our operations.

 Key commitments: